Second Aliyah: Wider immigration and Zionism

-There is a large misconception that Zionism played a major role in the immigration of Jews to the Land of Israel during The Second Aliyah.
+There is a large misconception that Zionism played a major role in the immigration of Jews to Ottoman Syria (later British Palestine) during The Second Aliyah.
 While Zionism may have had some influence, it cannot be viewed as a substantial factor of influencing emigration to Ottoman Syria when looking at the greater context of Jewish emigration from Eastern Europe.
-The two major reasons for Jewish emigration were poverty and persecution and Ottoman Syria did not offer a respite from either.
-Jews emigrating from Eastern Europe often experienced much hardship on their way to their destinations, especially those going to Palestine.
-Ottoman government had been negative to the migration of Jews ("Yishuv") to Palestine from late 19th c. till the end of the 1st World War.
-One of the reasons was that most of the Jews had foreign citizenship, which curtailed the Empire's ability to deal with them and enforce Ottoman law.
+The two major reasons for Jewish emigration were poverty and persecution, and Ottoman Syria did not offer a respite from either.
+Jews emigrating from Eastern Europe often experienced much hardship on their way to their destinations, especially those going to the Palestine region.
+Ottoman government had been negative to the migration of Jews ("Yishuv") to Palestine from late 19th century till the end of World War I. One of the reasons was that most of the Jews had foreign citizenship, which curtailed the Empire's ability to deal with them and enforce Ottoman law.
 Expulsions, deportations, arrests, denial of Ottoman nationality were some of the measures used to contain the Jewish immigration.
 Among the deportees were David Ben-Gurion and Yitzhak Ben-Zvi.

 The idea that the Second Aliyah was a realization of the zionist movement does not take all the hardships endured by the immigrants into account.
 Because of this, the majority of Jewish emigrants went to the United States where there was much more economic opportunity.
 Between the years 1907-1914 almost 1.5 million Jews went through Ellis Island, while only about 20,000 immigrated to Palestine.

-The word Aliyah in Hebrew means ascent, which has the idealistic connotation of returning to the ancient Jewish homeland, reflected by Zionism.
-In reality Zionism had little influence on Jewish immigration to the Land of Israel during that period.
-As the Zionist movement gained strength through the 20th century, more Jews immigrated to the Land of Israel as a result.
-However, during the Second Aliyah period, 1904-1914, Zionism did not play a big role in influencing Jewish immigration.
 One of Ben Gurion's biographers states that there were only a few hundred idealists like Ben Gurion, totaling fewer than half the number of Templers living in Palestine at the time.

 Culture

-The Second Aliyah is largely credited with the revival of the Hebrew language and establishing it as the standard language for Jews in Israel.
-Eliezer Ben-Yehuda contributed to the creation of the first modern Hebrew dictionary.
-Although he was an immigrant of the First Aliyah, his work mostly bore fruit during the second.

-Ya'acov Ben-Dov became the first filmmaker to work in Hebrew.

-The Second Aliyah also established the first Hebrew high school in Israel, the Herzliya Hebrew High School in Tel Aviv.
+During the Second Aliyah, the process of reviving the Hebrew language continued, with the language being used more often in public assemblies and conferences, but not yet in the private sphere.
+In the early years, many people were still not fluenct in Hebrew, and Yiddish plays proved more popular than Hebrew lectures; however, the younger generation made Hebrew into a spoken language.
+In this period, Ya'acov Ben-Dov became the first filmmaker to work in Hebrew.
+Also, the first Hebrew high school was established in Israel, the Herzliya Hebrew High School in Tel Aviv.

 Prior to the First World War it is estimated that more than 40,000 of the Jews in Palestine held Russian citizenship.
+This influx of immigration led to an increased presence of Russian culture and Russian political machines in Israel.